Tales of Mobile: Tales of the World: Radiant Mythology Mobile

+Craymel Lab

-Craymel LabCraymel Lab is a puzzle game that consists of the player moving falling blocks of different colors and shapes into an arrangement and making them disappear, similar in many ways to Tetris.
+Craymel Lab is a puzzle game that consists of the player moving falling blocks of different colors and shapes into an arrangement and making them disappear, similar in many ways to Tetris.
 Several character choices are available before the game begins, all of them being from a previous Tales game.
 Whichever character the player chooses determines what dialogue they will present as they play through the game's increasingly more difficult levels.

+Groovy Arche

-Groovy ArcheGroovy Arche is the same game featured in the PlayStation and PlayStation Portable remakes of Tales of Phantasia released only in Japan.
+Groovy Arche is the same game featured in the PlayStation and PlayStation Portable remakes of Tales of Phantasia released only in Japan.
 The player must control the character Arche as she flies across a horizontally scrolling screen, moving up and down as well as side to side firing bolts of magic energy at enemies to defeat them.
 In each round, Arche can score more points by not only defeating a large number of monsters, but also by collecting several items that appear on the screen for a short amount of time.
 The game is over whenever Arche's health, indicated by the life bar on the top of the screen, is depleted.